-The 15 Dallas Gift Shops PaperCity Staffers Return to Again and Again
+The 17 Dallas Gift Shops PaperCity Staffers Return to Again and Again

 Dallas, TX 75204 | Map

-When searching for something unique you can’t ever go wrong with this hidden gem in Uptown.
+When searching for something unique you can never go wrong with this hidden gem in Uptown.
 Filled with everything from concert t-shirts from the 1970s to mid-century modern bar carts (with an assortment of vintage glasses and coasters to adorn). — Billy Fong

 6. Enlighten Living

-Note: *Editor’s Note: We wanted this list to focus on small, independent boutiques.
-You won’t find a Neiman Marcus on this list (though it can be quite brilliant for gifts), nor any store in NorthPark or the Dallas Galleria.